gitpress-io/gitpress-docs/source/first-article.md

 date: 2018-12-31
 ---

 **GitPress** uses Git to sync articles.
-So you can the tools of development to publishing articles.
+So you can use the tools of development for publishing.

-The flow is very simple:

 1. You need to prepare a GitHub repo.
 2. [Login to GitPress](https://gitpress.io/login) via Github account, select the repository.
 3. To keep your articles synced, GitPress will ask for adding a webhook at GitHub get notified when something changes.
 4. Now, you can compose articles now.
-Any push to master branch will sync the articles to GitPress automatically.
+Any changes at master branch will sync the articles to GitPress automatically.

 ## Prepare a GitHub repository